tessneau/bodega-app-backend/README.md

 La Bodega is an app that emulated the experience of shopping at your neighborhood bodega/ corner store deli.
 La Bodega talks to it's backend La Bodega API which contains seeded instances of produce and the ability to manipulate a customer's cart found in the controllers.

-This is a Ruby on Rails API created using ActiveRecord.

 ![app runthrough gif](https://giant.gfycat.com/FragrantSkinnyGemsbuck.gif)

 ## Installation